All News Blog Videos

 Statutory Declaration

-You may need to provide a statutory declaration instead of, or alongside your Certificate of No Impediment.
+In some cases, you may instead need to provide a statutory declaration, or even have one alongside your Certificate of No Impediment.
 This is to provide more information and confirm that there are no legal reasons why you should not be married.

 Statutory declarations need to be witnessed and signed in front of a notary public.